epursimuove/charts/README.md

 **colors** - using your own colors, instead of the predefined.

-**fillViewportFactor** - if `0 < fillViewportFactor ≤ 1`, the canvas used for the chart, will use the maximum width of the current viewport and the maximum height multiplied with `fillViewportFactor`, regardless if portrait or landscape mode.

 ## Examples

-You can see more examples in the `example.html` and `example.js` files.
+You can see more examples in the `example.html`, `example2.html` and `example.js` files.
 You can see the result at [Chart examples](http://anders.nemonisimors.com/projects/charts/example.html).